JPedroRBelo/simDRLSR/README.md

      ```
 ## License

-Distributed under the MGNU GPL 3.0.
+Distributed under the GNU GPL 3.0.
 See `LICENSE` for more information.

 ## References